textadventures/quest/docs/tutorial/using_timers_and_turn_scripts.md

 We created a status attribute on the last page, this is just the same.

 For the desktop version, to set up our "turns" attribute, select the "player" object and go to the Attributes tab.
 Click the Add button next to the Attributes list at the bottom of the screen, enter the name "turns" and make this an integer.
-To turn this into a status attribute, we need to add it to the Status Attributes list at the top of the screen, so click Add there and add "turns" to the list.
+To make this into a status attribute, we need to add it to the Status Attributes list at the top of the screen, so click Add there and add "turns" to the list.

 ![](../images/Turncounter1.png "Turncounter1.png")

-For the web version, go to the _Stripts_ tab of the "game" object, where we set the player score as a status attribute.
-Now we need to add a new attribute to the player called turn, and a new entry in the dictionary for that attribute.
-It'll look like this:
+For the web version, go to the _Scripts_ tab of the "game" object, where we set the player score as a status attribute.
+Now we need to add a new attribute to the player called "turns", and a new entry in the dictionary for that attribute.
+It'll look like this (except it should be "turns" not "turn"!):

 ![](../images/Turncounter.png "Turncounter.png")

-If you launch the game now, you should see the turn variable displayed on the right-hand side of the Quest window.
+If you launch the game now, you should see the turns variable displayed on the right-hand side of the Quest window.
 We've not yet added the script to increase the value of this though, so it will always say “Turns: 0” no matter how many turns we take.
 Let's add this script now.

 ### Increasing the turn counter after each turn